awesomeeng/zephjs/docs/Introducing.md

 #### Inline vs Separated Content

 With both the `html()` and `css()` definition methods you may either provide the content inline as a string, or you may provide a URL or relative filename.
-If the latter, ZephJS will go out and load the relative filename and use that as the content for the call.
+If the latter, ZephJS will go out and load the URL or relative filename and use that as the content for the call.

-ZephJS highly recomends you use the filename approach.
+ZephJS highly recomends you use the relative filename approach.
 This allows you to separate your code, content, and style information cleanly.

-Additionally, ZephJS provides a [bundler tool](https://github.com/awesomeeng/zephjs/blob/master/docs/ComponentBundling.md) that will read your component(s) and all of the associated `html()` and `css()` file references and bundle them into a single usable JavaScript file.
+Additionally, ZephJS provides a [bundler tool](https://github.com/awesomeeng/zephjs/blob/master/docs/ComponentBundling.md) that will read your component(s) and all of the associated `html()` and `css()` file references and bundle them into a single usable JavaScript file for production systems or distribution.
+This means keeping your code clean and separated can be done without impacting your external performance.

 #### Bindings